SpenserJ/Deprecated-Vagrant-LEMP/README.markdown

 Download Vagrant from http://vagrantup.com.

-Clone this repository
+Clone this repository.

-Go to the repository folder and launch the Vagrant box
+Go to the repository folder and launch the Vagrant box:

-    cd [repo]
+    $ cd [repo]
-    vagrant up
+    $ vagrant up

 What's Inside:
 --------------